Jon Batiste: 2024-2025: Uneasy Tour and Super Bowl LIX

 During 2024, Batiste staged his Uneasy Tour, his first concert tour as a headlining act.

 Batiste followed these with a number of solo shows, billed as "STREAMS: Jon Batiste At The Piano", in which Batiste improvised performances at the piano and on melodica in a stream-of-consciousness manner.
 A review in The Post-Standard characterized it as a "Modern maestro ... display[ing] his magic".

 In November 2024, Batiste performed at the National Book Awards in New York City as a musical guest.

 In February 2025, Batiste performed the national anthem at Super Bowl LIX accompanied by deaf actress Stephanie Nogueras in American Sign Language.

-Big Money
+2025-present: Big Money and Batiste Piano Series

 In August 2025, Batiste's seventh album, Big Money, was released.
 Batiste performed songs in various genres, such as blues, R&B, and classic rock and featured collaborations with Andra Day, No I.D., and Randy Newman.
+In 2026, the album won the Grammy Award for Best Americana Album at the 68th Annual Grammy Awards.

+On May 8, 2026, Batiste announced three new installments in his Batiste Piano Series to be released the coming summer: Black Mozart, Monk Meditations, and Monk Movements.

 Influences and music style

 Batiste cites, among the artists who have most influenced his artistic and musical choices, Mahalia Jackson, James Brown, Louis Armstrong, Bruce Springsteen, Stevie Wonder, John Coltrane, Nina Simone, Miles Davis and Django Reinhardt.
 Interviewed by Forbes, Batiste explained the significance of jazz music:

 Music is a real form of connection to a higher power at its greatest; music was a form of community that brought people together and gave them a common purpose.
 Jazz is really a term that doesn't encompass what it's pointing at, [...] the intellectual breadth of black geniuses who were basically denied the credential of being a genius in society because of their skin tone. [...]
 We always talk about improvisation, and it really is one of the only forms of music that exemplifies the American experiment putting all these different cultures into one country and coexisting and trying to create beautiful music together.